 When its workers tried to contact the 3,000 clients to let them know the news and refer them to other programs, it became clear how much this clinic — which was really just a syringe exchange van — meant.

 “For many of these folks, this was the only source of care that they had known in the last 10 years of this program’s existence.
 This is the only place they felt comfortable for any sort of care,” Monica S. Ruiz, Ph.D., M.P.H., an associate research professor at The Milken Institute School of Public Health at The George Washington University, told Healthline.

 Use of programs increases

 Over the past decade, the number of people accessing programs like this has grown.

-According to a new report from the Centers for Disease Control and Prevention (CDC), in 2015 more than half of people who inject drugs reported using a syringe services program —compared to about one-third in 2005.
+According to a from the Centers for Disease Control and Prevention (CDC), in 2015 more than half of people who inject drugs reported using a syringe services program —compared to about one-third in 2005.

 The new report included data from 22 U.S. cities with a high number of HIV cases.

 The success of PreventionWorks! and similar programs around the country lies in the fact that they offer more than clean syringes.